Numerics of Bianchi type II and type IX spacetimes in effective loop quantum cosmology: Numerical Methods

 \section{Numerical Methods}

 The reader who is not interested in the details of the numerics can skip this section and go directly to Secs.~\ref{s.bII} and \ref{s.bIX} without any loss of continuity.
-There are two main parts to the numerics: first, selecting initial conditions of interest; and second, solving the dynamics.
+There are two main parts to the numerics: first, selecting initial conditions of interest; and second, determining the dynamics.
+As is explained in more detail in the following, we use a fixed timestep sixth-order Runge-Kutta solver written in C++ for the Bianchi~II spacetime, and a high precision, variable timestep fourth-order Runge-Kutta solver written in Julia with 128-bit precision for the Bianchi~IX spacetime.
+In both cases, the numerical error is estimated by the relative departure of the effective LQC Hamiltonian constraint from zero, see Eq.~\eqref{Rel_Error} below for details.
 For all numerics and the remainder of this paper, we set $G = 1$, $\gamma = 1$, $\ell_{Pl} = 1$, and $\Delta = 4 \sqrt{3} \pi$.